Reference Library

 There are two PDF documents.
 The first contains an Introduction and 74 pages of text, followed by footnotes on pages 75 to 93, and four pages of bibliography.
 The second PDF contains 34 pages of appendices referred to in the main text in the first PDF.

 Please note that the Thesis is copyrighted by Sally Aldrich and made available to our members with her permission for reference only.
 It cannot be copied, downloaded, or printed.
-You must be a logged-in member to view the Thesis.
+If you are a logged-in Delano Kindred member, you may access the Thesis proper by clicking here; for the Appendix, click here.

 The GHAAHD